100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 [![Dashboard with Notes](dashboard_notes.png){:.image-border}](dashboard_notes.png)

 OK, we are now able to create and read notes.
-You can try to create few notes for other user, and check that only notes created by that user are displayed for her.
+You can try to create few notes for other user, and check that only notes created by owner are displayed.
 Let's add delete and update functionality in the frontend.

 ## Delete and Update the model in React

-We need to add `DELETE_NOTE` and `UPDATE_NOTE` types in `NotesTypes.js`:
+We need to add `DELETE_NOTE` and `UPDATE_NOTE` types in the `NotesTypes.js`:

 ```jsx
 // frontend/src/components/notes/NotesTypes.js